HOW TO CHOOSE A STAND-UP PADDLE BOARD

-If you spend a long time on the water, you’ll need to bring along extra gear.
+If you spend a long time on the water, you’ll need to bring extra gear.
 Touring SUPs have bungee cords, or insets for attaching bungee cords, so you can tie down a dry bag.

-Most boards start as a foam core, the most popular being simple expanded polystyrene (EPS).
+Most boards start as a foam core, with the most popular being simple expanded polystyrene (EPS).
 Though very light, EPS does have the drawback of having air between the cells.
 If the board is compromised, water can seep in between the cells and degrade the core.
 The best cores are made with fused-cell EPS, which is watertight and looks like a honeycomb.

 Composite sandwich boards